-To become a NC Certified Paralegal you must fulfill the educational requirements of Subchapter G, Certification of Paralegals, .0119(a) of the Plan for Paralegal Certification and successfully pass an examination:
+To become a NC Certified Paralegal you must fulfill the educational requirements of Subchapter G, Certification of Paralegals, Rule .0119(a) of the Plan for Paralegal Certification and successfully pass the certificationexamination:

-To be eligible to sit for the exam, an applicant must satisfy the following criteria:
+To qualify to sit for the certification examination, an applicant must satisfy the following criteria:

 1. Be a legal resident of the United States.

-2. Have a degree in paralegal studies from a qualified paralegal studies program.
-To be qualified, the program must be ABA approved or qualified by The Board of Paralegal Certification.
+a.
+Have an associate’s or bachelor’s degree in any discipline from any college or university that is accredited by an accrediting body recognized by the US Department of Education AND have a certificate in paralegal studies from a qualified paralegal studies program.
+To be a qualified program, the program must be approved by the American Bar Association or qualified by the Board of Paralegal Certification.
 You can check the ABA website at to see if your school is approved by the ABA.
-There is also a listing of NC Qualified Paralegal Studies Programs on our website.
+There is also a listing of NC Qualified Paralegal Studies Programs on our website; OR

 3. Submit a completed application along with the filing fee ($125).
 The application must be accompanied by an official transcript from your paralegal program as well as be signed in the presence of a notary.